Gamapinha4/Gamapinha4/README.md

 </h1>

 <p align="center">
 <br/>Passionate about technology, <strong>programming and hardware</strong>, my journey in computer engineering is a path of enthusiasm and discoveries.
 Each project is an opportunity to bring my ideas to life.
-In a constant quest for knowledge, ,<strong>I see technology as an expression of my creativity and a means of continuous improvement</strong>. <br><br/>
+In a constant quest for knowledge, <strong>I see technology as an expression of my creativity and a means of continuous improvement</strong>. <br><br/>
 </p>